hazenluk/ArtificialAnalog/README.md

-# Realtime Modelling of Nonlinear Dynamical Systems for Analog Audio Emulation
+# Real-time Modelling of Nonlinear Dynamical Systems for Analog Audio Emulation

 An emulation of classic analog effects using machine learning and state-space analysis of nonlinear circuits (WIP).